 Revenue rose 4 percent to $5.01 billion, topping a Wall Street forecast of $4.95 billion.

 Sales of the company's biggest product, blood-clot preventer Plavix, rose 6 percent to $1.76 billion.
-The pill, sold in partnership with Sanofi-Aventis
+The pill, sold in partnership with Sanofi-Aventis <SASY.PA>, will face competition from cheaper generics a year from now.

 Bristol-Myers, whose first-quarter results were also helped by lower taxes, reaffirmed it expects earnings this year, excluding special items, of $2.10 to $2.20 per share.
 That would be little changed from last year.